 When entering the building, all visitors must report to the school office, check-in, and receive a visitor badge.
-This includes classroom and lunch helpers and parents dropping off items for their children.
+This includes classroom and lunch volunteers and parents dropping off items for their children.
 Students are forbidden to open doors to anyone.
 Surveillance cameras are set up around the building for the security and protection of our students.
+Volunteers that are working in the lunchroom or classroom should be prepared to assist as directed by the classroom teacher to support all students in the classroom.
+Younger siblings should not be part of the visit.